yasoob/soundcloud-dl/README.md

 ###TODO:
 * Add a nice GUI with PyQt, PySide or wxPython.
 If you want to contribute then I think this is the best thing to contribute.
 * Use argparse module for getting the input
+* Do some code refractory so that it uses the best practices.